Best Bass Amps for Metal and Hard Rock

 For one thing, most combo amps tend to be mid-wattage.
 A 150-watt amp is fine for playing at home and for some band situations, but you will struggle to be heard in a band with loud guitars and a maniac drummer.
 The exception to this is if you choose an amp with an XLR-out that you can run to a mixing board, and you can then use the amp as a sort of stage monitor.
 That means you have to have access to a PA system for rehearsals.

-The other reason is because I’d prefer to mix and match my amp and speakers.
+The other reason is that I’d prefer to mix and match my amp and speakers.
 Guitar combo amps are pretty standard with 12-inch speakers, but bass combo amps may have 12, 15, 10, or even 8-inch speakers.
 I’d rather put together the setup I want instead of settling one way or the other, especially since bass amp heads are typically much more portable compared to guitar amp heads.

 Still, there are a few bass combos amps that have the power to get the job done.
-Here are suggestions based on a some of the amps I recommended above.
+Here are suggestions based on some of the amps I recommended above.

 - Hartke HD500: It lacks the 10-band EQ I love, but still gives you 500 watts of awesome Hartke tone in a 2x10 package.
 I really like the HyDrive speakers too.